Moving to Colombia

 Colombia still sports somewhat elevated crime numbers, but these numbers are mostly inflated because of some specifically dangerous zones.

-Purely looking at the murder rate, it’s at about 25 murders per 100.000 inhabitants per year.
+Purely looking at the murder rate, it’s at about 25 murders per 100.000 inhabitants per year on average.

 This is pretty high, compared to the overall United States number of 5 per 100.000 – which takes into account every small town.

-Then again, cities like Chicago (28) are more dangerous.
+Then again, cities like Chicago are more dangerous than Colombia, with roughly 28 per 100.000.

 This is great news, because Spanish is easy to learn, and if you master it, you get access to almost all of the other Latin-American countries.